Now (Def Leppard song)

-"Now" is a 2002 song by British hard rock band Def Leppard, released as the lead single for their X album.
+"Now" is a 2002 song by English hard rock band Def Leppard, released as the lead single for their X album.
 It peaked at number 23 on the UK Singles Chart.

 Music video

 The music video (directed by The Malloys) focuses on a Def Leppard Union Jack T-shirt that finds its way through different owners for nearly two decades.
 It starts in the year 1983, when a teenage girl purchases the shirt from a music store.
 One day, as she is sleeping, her younger brother steals the shirt and rides off with his friend to sneak into a neighbour's backyard and use the swimming pool.
 They quickly run away when the homeowner spots them, leaving the shirt behind.

 In 1985, a man buys the shirt at a garage sale.
 At a parking lot prior to a Def Leppard concert, he surrenders it to a female fan after she flashes him.
 When the band's tour bus arrives, the female fan has bassist Rick Savage autograph the shirt.
 Shortly after the concert, she meets a roadie and makes out with him in the bus, where he takes possession of the shirt.

 In 1987, the roadie enters a coin-op laundromat to have the shirt and his laundry cleaned.
 As he sleeps while waiting for his laundry, a woman steals the shirt and slips it between her laundry in a cart.

 The video ends in the year 2002, where a woman (presumably an older version of the teenager from the 1983 scene), buys the shirt from an online auction and then receives it in the mail.